vega/vega/README.md

 Interested in contributing to Vega?
 Please see our [contribution and development guidelines](CONTRIBUTING.md), subject to our [code of conduct](CODE_OF_CONDUCT.md).

 Looking for support, or interested in sharing examples and tips?
 Post to the [Vega discussion forum](https://groups.google.com/forum/#!forum/vega-js) or join the [Vega slack organization](https://bit.ly/join-vega-slack)!
+We also have examples available as [Observable notebooks](https://observablehq.com/@vega).

+If you're curious about system performance, see some [in-browser benchmarks](https://observablehq.com/@vega/vega-performance-tests).
 Read about future plans in [our roadmap](https://docs.google.com/document/d/1fscSxSJtfkd1m027r1ONCc7O8RdZp1oGABwca2pgV_E/edit#).